Infanta Cristina of Spain

 Infanta Cristina (Cristina Federica Victoria Antonia de la Santísima Trinidad de Borbón y de Grecia, born 13 June 1965) is the younger daughter of King Juan Carlos I and his wife, Queen Sofía.
-She is sixth in the line of succession to the Spanish throne, after her brother King Felipe VI's children, her sister Elena, and Elena's children.
+She is sixth in the line of succession to the Spanish throne, after her brother King Felipe VI's children, her sister Infanta Elena, Duchess of Lugo, and Elena's children Felipe and Victoria.

-From 2013 she was investigated and later tried for fraud and acquitted of corruption involving a company owned by Cristina and her husband.
-Despite the acquittal, she was nonetheless stripped of her title of Duchess of Palma de Mallorca by her brother King Felipe VI as a result of the case.
+On 26 September 1997, on the occasion of her marriage to handball player Iñaki Urdangarin, she was created Duchess of Palma de Mallorca, by her father, King Juan Carlos.
+From 2013 to 2017, she was investigated for possible corruption involving a company she owned along with her husband.
+In 2015, her brother stripped her of her royal dukedom.
+In 2017 she was acquitted of all charges.

+Cristina represented the Crown during the reign of her father.
+Since October 2011, she has remained apart from the royal family and any official act of the Crown.

 Early life

-Cristina de Borbón was born on 13 June 1965 at Our Lady of Loreto Hospital, now known as ORPEA Madrid Loreto in Madrid and was baptized into the Church at the Palacio de La Zarzuela by the Archbishop of Madrid.
-Her godparents were Alfonso, Duke of Anjou and Cádiz (her first cousin once removed), and Infanta Maria Cristina of Spain (great-aunt).
+Cristina de Borbón was born on 13 June 1965 at Our Lady of Loreto Sanatorium, now known as ORPEA Madrid Loreto in Madrid and was baptized into the Church at the Palacio de La Zarzuela by the Archbishop of Madrid.
+Her godparents were Alfonso, Duke of Anjou and Cádiz (her first cousin once removed), and Infanta Maria Cristina (great-aunt).

 She is a sailor, and competed in the Tornado event at the 1988 Summer Olympics.

 She received her secondary education at Santa María del Camino School before graduating from the Universidad Complutense de Madrid in 1989 with a degree in political science.
 She pursued postgraduate studies at New York University, obtaining an MA in international relations in 1990.
 In 1991, she gained practical experience working at the UNESCO headquarters in Paris.
+In 2001, she was named United Nations goodwill ambassador United Nations Goodwill Ambassador for the 2nd World Assembly on Aging.

 She speaks Spanish, Catalan, English, French, and Greek.

 Marriage and children

 Cristina married team handball player Iñaki Urdangarin at Barcelona Cathedral on 4 October 1997.
-On this occasion, she was endowed as Duchess of Palma de Mallorca for life.
-The couple have four children, all born at Teknon Medical Centre in Barcelona:
+On this occasion, she was created Duchess of Palma de Mallorca for life.
+The couple has four children, all born at Teknon Medical Centre in Barcelona: